 - Complete a Disqualified Carer Check before employing or engaging an out-of-home carer, or approving a foster carer

-- Ensure the carers are registered within 14 days of their appointment.
+- Ensure they are registered within 14 days of their appointment.

-To make a report to the department under section 81 or 82 of the Act refer to Section 81/82 report abuse form (word).
+To make a report to the department refer to Section 81/82 report abuse form

 - Victoria Police